Out of the Darkness

 Imagine light leaving the first stars and galaxies nearly 13.6 billion years ago and traveling through space and time to reach our telescopes.
 We're essentially seeing these objects as they were when the light first left them 13.6 billion years ago.
 By the time this light reaches us, its color or wavelength has been shifted towards the red, something we call a "redshift."
 Why?
 In this particular case, it's because when we talk about very distant objects, Einstein's General Relativity comes into play.
 It tells us that the expansion of the universe means it is the space between objects that actually stretches, causing objects (galaxies) to move away from each other.
 Furthermore, any light in that space will also stretch, shifting that light's wavelength to longer wavelengths.
 This can make distant objects very dim (or invisible) at visible wavelengths of light, because that light reaches us as infrared light.

-Webb will be able to see back to about 100 million - 250 million years after the Big Bang.
+Webb is able to see back to about 100 million - 250 million years after the Big Bang.
 But why do we need to see infrared light to understand the early universe?
 Because light from these objects is shifted to the red.
 Credit: Aleš Tošovský

 Electromagnetic Spectrum Characteristics Credit: NASA